Bourbon: a spirited history.

 Another fact: Colonists distilled corn-based whiskey as early as the mid-1770s.

-Because our Founding Farmers, independent thinkers like Jacob Beam, had no interstate highways, they found that distilling the bulk of their crop into whiskey made it easier to transport it down the Ohio and Mississippi Rivers, on to New Orleans.
-And a whole lot easier to market.
+Because our Founding Farmers, independent thinkers like Jacob Beam, had no interstate highways, they found distilling the bulk of their crop into whiskey made it easier to transport down the Ohio and Mississippi Rivers and on to New Orleans—and a whole lot easier to market.

 By the 1800s, 2,000 distillers operated in Kentucky.
 Dr. James Crow is credited with creating the “Sour Mash Process” still used today.
 A “setback” portion of an earlier distilled mash is used as the starting point for the next to ensure consistency.See more See less